-The world is connected via internet so let it work for you.
+The world is connected via the internet so let it work for you.
 You want to list your home in as many places as possible.

-- craigslist.com is a another free service that is very popular website for selling and buying just about anything you can imagine.
+- craigslist.com is another free service that is a very popular website for selling and buying just about anything you can imagine.

 - mhbo.com is a free service that allows you to list your home with photos.
 It has a nice layout and is super easy-to-use.
 You can view stats on the mobile home you are selling and keep an eye on price changes on similar mobile homes in your area for sale.